smart-core-os/sc-api/docs/src/guide/traits.md

 ## Trait Info

+![Rulers in metric or imperial](./william-warby-WahfNoqbYnM-unsplash.jpg)

+Every Smart Core trait defines _what_ it does via its `Api` service, _how_ it implements that API is exposed via its **Trait Info** service.
 Think of trait info as fine tuning knobs for describing how a device implements a trait.

-![Rulers in metric or imperial](./william-warby-WahfNoqbYnM-unsplash.jpg)

-Maybe the device natively displays height in inches, maybe it can only sense up to 900 LUX, maybe it doesn't support the `Pull` verb.
-All of this variance is exposed via the **Trait Info** service.

-Every trait in Smart Core defines _what_ it does via `service {Trait}Api` and _how_ it implements that API via `service {Trait}Info`.
-The trait info service describes all the ways an implementor of a trait can vary, from describing support for the different resource verbs, to native units, and so on.
+The trait info service describes all the ways an implementer of a trait can vary, from describing support for the different resource verbs, native units, value bounds, and so on.
+Maybe the device natively displays height in inches, maybe it can only sense up to 900 LUX, maybe it doesn't support the `Pull` verb, the trait info service allows you to discover this variance.

 As an example the `AirQualitySensor` trait defines an `AirQualitySensorInfo` service as a companion to the `AirQualitySensorApi` service.